Coded-By-Pratiksha/coded-by-pratiksha.github.io/_posts/2025-05-21-lws-event-dispatch-error.md

 ---

 Have you faced similar LWC or LWS quirks?
-Drop a comment or let me know — this blog will continue to share hands-on Salesforce experiences, PD2 preparation notes and much more.
+Drop an Email or let me know — this blog will continue to share hands-on Salesforce experiences, PD2 preparation notes and much more.

 Stay tuned! ✨